temach/reports/CIA-LAB-2-Booting.md

 ## Task 1 - Loading the OS

-The UEFI spec defines an executable format and requires all UEFI firmwares (the program that is installed into the motherboard) be capable of executing code in this format.
-When you write a bootloader for native UEFI, you write in this format.
-A bootloader is just a UEFI application, like the UEFI shell and what not.
-Bootloader on BIOS system was not allowd to return control to the BIOS (to the computer firmware).
-But UEFI allows application to return control to the firmware.
-The format the UEFI can load into memory is PE (Portable Executable, source: https://wiki.osdev.org/PE, the UEFI specification could have just as well used the ELF format).
-Bootstrapping on EFI involves a boot manager that is built in to the firmware.
-EFI relies on a special partition, known as the EFI System Partition (ESP), to hold EFI-specific data.
-The ESP should officially use a FAT32 filesystem, although some (especially older) Linux distributions place a FAT16 filesystem on this partition.
-The ESP holds EFI drivers, EFI applications, EFI scripts, and EFI boot loaders, among other things.

 ### 1. What is an UEFI OS loader and where does the Ubuntu OS loader reside on the system?
 Hint: See the UEFI specification.

 What is a "UEFI OS loader"?
 "OS loader" is program to load the OS.
 Then at a higher level of abstraction "UEFI OS loader" can be called a "UEFI program (to load the OS)".